Anthropic Bias: Self-indication assumption

 Notice that unlike SSA, SIA is not dependent on the choice of reference class, as long as the reference class is large enough to contain all subjectively indistinguishable observers.
 If the reference class is large, SIA will make it more likely, but this is compensated by the much reduced probability that the agent will be that particular agent in the larger reference class.

-Although this anthropic principle was originally designed as a rebuttal to the Doomsday argument (by Dennis Dieks in 1992) it has general applications in the philosophy of anthropic reasoning, and Ken Olum has suggested it is important to the analysis of quantum cosmology.
+Although this anthropic principle was originally designed as a rebuttal to the doomsday argument (by Dennis Dieks in 1992) it has general applications in the philosophy of anthropic reasoning, and Ken Olum has suggested it is important to the analysis of quantum cosmology.

+Bostrom argued against the SIA, as it would allow purely a priori reasoning to settle the scientific question of whether the universe is infinite/open rather than finite/closed.

 Ken Olum has written in defense of the SIA.
 Nick Bostrom and Milan Ćirković have critiqued this defense.

+The SIA has also been defended by Matthew Adelstein, arguing that all alternatives to the SIA imply the soundness of the doomsday argument, and other even stranger conclusions.

 Reviews

 A review from Virginia Commonwealth University said the book "deserves a place on the shelf" of those interested in these subjects.